Great-Sun-Group/vimbiso-pay/README.md

-# Credex WhatsApp Bot
+# VimbisoPay chatbot

-Credex WhatsApp Bot is a Django-based application that integrates with WhatsApp Cloud API to provide automated messaging services.
-This bot is designed to handle various types of messages and interactions, making it a versatile tool for business communications.
+The VimbisoPay chatbot is a Django-based application that integrates with WhatsApp Cloud API and the Credex Core API to provide members of the credex ecosystem access to their accounts.

 ## Features

-- Webhook for handling incoming WhatsApp messages
+- Webhook for handling incoming WhatsApp messages from members
 - Support for various message types (text, button, interactive, location, image, document, video, audio, order)
 - Welcome message management
 - Cache management for user states